peteroupc/html3dutil/doc/tutorial-camera.md

 * A _view matrix_ transforms coordinates in world space to _camera space_.
 * A _projection matrix_ transforms coordinates in camera space to _clip space_.

-Additionally, the graphics pipeline (outside the HTML 3D library) converts the clip space coordinates to _normalized device coordinates_, then _window space_ coordinates when drawing objects on the screen.
+As [explained later](#Vertex Coordinates in the Graphics System) on this page, however, these transformations and matrices are merely for the convenience of the library; all the graphics pipeline expects is the clip space coordinates of the things it draws.
+Once it gets those coordinates, the pipeline converts them to _normalized device coordinates_, then _window space_ coordinates when drawing objects on the screen.

 ## Projection Transform <a id=Projection_Transform></a>